aclemons/emailrelay/doc/reference.rst

 The effective user-id and group-id switching can be disabled by using
 \ *--user=root*\ .

+By default the *emailrelay* program will fork and detach so that it runs in the background, independently of the process that started it.
+The *--no-daemon* option can be used to run in the foreground without forking.
+The program exit code is 0 on success, 1 on error but 2 if the listening socket could not be bound (which often indicates that another E-MailRelay instance is already running).

 On Windows all files are opened with the _SH_DENYNO option so they can be accessed without sharing violations.